CloudLabs-MOC/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_M04_Lab3_Dynamics_365_Field_Service.md

 4. At the bottom of the screen in the requirements panel, select **Unscheduled Work Orders**.
 (If the requirements panel is not displayed, select the arrow at the bottom of the screen to expand it.)

-5. Locate the **Munson's Pickles** Work Order you created from the case record.
+5. Locate the **Adventures** Work Order you created from the case record.
 (Remember the work order number).

-6. Drag the **Munson's Pickles** record and place it at an open slot for Aiden's contact record.
+6. Drag the **Adventures** record and place it at an open slot between 9 AM and 11 AM for Aidan's contact record.

 7. At times, you may need to reschedule a work order based on technician conflicts or other items.
 This can be easily done by dispatchers leveraging the schedule board.

-### Task 2: Schedule with the Schedule Board

-1. Using the left navigation, select **Schedule Board**.

-2. Using the **Search resources** lookup field, enter the name of your user account.
-(Your resource record should be displayed.)

-3. At the bottom of the screen in the requirements panel, select **Unscheduled Work Orders**.
-(If the requirements panel is not displayed, select the arrow at the bottom of the screen to expand it.)

-4. Locate the **Active Transport** Work Order you created from the case record.
-(Remember the work order number).

-5. Drag the **Active Transport** record and place it at an open slot for your user record.
-The text will be green if the time slot matches the customer's preferred time slot.

-6. At times, you may need to reschedule a work order based on technician conflicts or other items.
-This can be easily done by dispatchers leveraging the schedule board.

-7. Select in search resources box on the schedule board (Located right above the resource name column), enter **Brady** and locate the work order that is scheduled for **Brady Hannon** later today.

-8. **Right-click** on the scheduled item.
-From the menu that appears, select **Substitute Resource**.
-Select the Select/Search box, select your resource record, and select **Re-assign**